-The hearing officer is an unbiased individual who is not an employee of the PHA, but, rather, contracts with the PHA for their services.
-The hearing officer will accept relevant information, evidence, and testimony from both the resident (or his or her representative)

-and the PHA.
+The hearing officer is an Impartial person(s) selected by the PHA, other than the person who made or approved the decision under review, or a subordinate of that person.
+Such individual(s) do not need legal training.
+The hearing officer will accept relevant information, evidence, and sworn testimony given under the penalty of perjury from both the resident (or his or her representative) and the PHA.
 The hearing officer will use this evidence, information, and testimony to arrive at a decision to either grant the relief sought by the resident or to allow the termination of the lease or other proposed adverse action to proceed.
 A written result of the hearing will be issued within fourteen (14) calendar days.
-All formal hearings are electronically recorded.
+Formal hearings may, but are not required to be, electronically recorded.